andyaaron/Sk8-Spots/sk8-spots/README.md

 # Sk8 Spots

 An application using Apache Cordova, Ionic Framework, and Typescript.
-Currently supporting iOS, Android and Windows 10 apparently?.
+Currently supporting iOS, Android and Windows 10.
 Mainly being developed with android in mind for the time being.
 The application features 3 different tabs, a record keeper, a map that displays points of interest, and allows you to add your current location as a point of interest, and an account tab that handles logging in, signing in, and signing out.